 Special Notice: The Daily Record (June 25, 1900 through July 25, 1974, ) is undergoing conservation and will be unavailable through October 2014.
 We apologize for the inconvenience.

 The North Jersey History and Genealogy Center is a department within the Morristown & Morris Township Library, located in the building's lower level.
-We invite you to expore our exceptional collection of New Jersey and early American histories, genealogies, historic preservation materials, manuscripts, rare books, and fine art and prints.
+We invite you to expore our exceptional collection of New Jersey and early American histories, genealogies, maps, historical newspapers, historic preservation materials, manuscripts, records, rare books, and fine art and prints.
 Our collection is open to all.
-You can discover more about our collections through our online catalog, our collections page, our digital images, and also by clicking Archival and Manuscript Collection finding Aids in the column to the right.
+You can discover more about our collections through our online catalog, our collections page, our digital images, and also by clicking Archival and Manuscript Collection Finding Aids in the column to the right.

 For addition information please send an email to:

 The watercolor painting on the left is a recent gift to our library.
 It illustrates the family home of Major Daniel Phoenix, who was a local merchant, property owner and civic leader in the late 18th and early 19th centuries in Morristown.
 The house stood on the current site of the old Y.M.C.A building shown in the postcard on the right, which is now a commercial space known as the Courthouse Plaza.
 The building is located across from the Morris County Courthouse at 60 Washington Street in Morristown.

 Read more about the story of this property's transformation through the years, as it passed through the hands of several owners.

 “Owning New Jersey: Historic Tales of War, Property Disputes & the Pursuit of Happiness”